bestia-dev/deploying_rust_server_and_database/README.md

 ## Nginx reverse proxy

-On my public IP address I attached the Nginx server.
+On my public IP address, I attached the Nginx server.
 I use it as a reverse proxy.
-It receives requests on the https port 443 and then route it internally to my web apps.
+It receives requests on the https port 443 and then routes them internally to my web apps.
 I have many web apps, each one is listening on a different port on localhost.
-If the route starts with `/webpage_hit_counter/` then the Nginx will processes it and turn it into a `localhost:8011` request.
+If the route starts with `/webpage_hit_counter/` then the Nginx will process it and turn it into a `localhost:8011` request.

 ```plantuml
 @startuml